os2display/admin/web/ik-templates/Readme.md

 * All files related to a template should be contained in the same template folder.
 * The folder name of a template folder should consist of only letters and dashes.
 * The optional sass file should be prefixed with underscore.
-* All files within the folder should be contain the folder name. (e.g manual-calendar.html)
+* All files within the folder should contain the folder name. (e.g manual-calendar.html)

 ### Folder structure and naming example